IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 <img src="images/key_info.png"  align="bottom" style="display: inline; margin: 0px; border-style: none; margin-bottom: 5px;">  On the Bluemix website, you can find the [Bluemix Overview](https://www.ng.bluemix.net/docs/#overview/overview.html#overview) to help you better understand the Bluemix platform.

 <a name='start'></a>
+## Part 1: Get started

-## Create a sample app, edit in Live Edit mode, and deploy to Bluemix
+Create a sample app, add a Git repository for source control, edit in Live Edit mode, and deploy to Bluemix.

 <a name='create_bluemix_app'></a>
 ### Create a sample app